Portoferraio: History

-The city remained attached to the Grand Duchy of Tuscany until the late 18th century, when, due to its strategic position, it came into contention from France, Great Britain, and Austria.
+The city remained attached to the Grand Duchy of Tuscany until the late 18th century, when, due to its strategic position, it came into contention with France, Great Britain, and Austria.
 A British garrison withstood the Siege of Porto Ferrajo in 1801, but the 1802 Treaty of Amiens transferred the town to France.
 In 1814 it was handed over to Napoleon Bonaparte, as the seat of his first exile.
 In the 19th century, the city grew quickly, due to the construction of infrastructures and the exploitation of new iron mills in Rio Marina.
 Portoferraio then became the main shipping port of the ore to the mainland, whence the current name, meaning "Iron Port" in Italian.
-After the end of the Napoleonic Era, Portoferraio returned to Tuscany, and became part of the Kingdom of Italy in 1860.
-Here brigand Carmine Crocco was imprisoned until his death for his revolution against the reign of Victor Emmanuel II and the anarchist Giovanni Passannante who attempted to kill king Umberto I.
+After the end of the Napoleonic Era, Portoferraio returned to Tuscany and became part of the Kingdom of Italy in 1860.
+Here brigand Carmine Crocco was imprisoned until his death for his revolution against the reign of Victor Emmanuel II and the anarchist Giovanni Passannante who attempted to kill King Umberto I.

 During World War II, Portoferraio became the scene of battle when Elba was occupied by German forces.
-In late June 1944, an Allied force composed mainly of Free French troops liberated the island in a fight which lasted two days.
-Portoferraio was taken by French troops on 18 June, but was damaged by the fighting and the bombing raids which preceded the invasion.
+In late June 1944, an Allied force composed mainly of Free French troops liberated the island in a fight that lasted two days.
+Portoferraio was taken by French troops on 18 June but was damaged by the fighting and the bombing raids which preceded the invasion.

-Portoferraio's economy suffered from the end of mining activities starting from the 1970s, but in the following decades it gained status as an internationally renowned seaside destination.
+Portoferraio's economy suffered from the end of mining activities starting from the 1970s, but in the following decades, it gained status as an internationally renowned seaside destination.